 GO beyond the classroom.
 Create a better california.

 Students from all UC campuses may enroll in the Policy Program.
-It is offered every quarter and in the summer.
+Our mission at UCCS is to provide an exceptional experiential learning opportunity for UC degree seeking students, and as a result we will not be able to review or accept applications from non-UC degree seeking students.
+Our academic program is offered every quarter and in the summer.
 Internship placements are tailored to students' background, experience, and career goals.

 By enrolling in the UC Center Sacramento, you have the opportunity to gain first-hand knowledge of California's public policy challenges and processes.
 The program includes coursework (up to 16 quarter units) as well as professional experience while living, interning, and attending classes in Sacramento.
 Program Outline: